Opioid crisis strains foster system as kids pried from homes - News 12 Now

 —

-In Miami, a 10-year-old boy died after stray powder from the painkiller fentanyl found its way to his skin.
+In Miami, a 10-year-old boy died after the painkiller fentanyl somehow found its way into his system.
 In Philadelphia, a library once known for its after-school programs is now such a magnet for heroin users that the staff practices overdose drills.
 From New York to Kentucky, schools stock the overdose antidote naloxone in the nurse’s office.

 As opioids have thrived, children have suffered.
 And families are being torn apart, again and again.